-If the parties, together with the Monitor, are unable to develop agreed-upon Immediate Reforms, the Court will order the parties to draft proposed revisions to specific policies and training materials, as the parties have already done quite effectively in Ligon.35 Indeed, the remedies proposed in Ligon may provide a useful model for some aspects of the Immediate Reforms.36 the trial record for an assessment of the remedies evidence"); 6/12/13 Defendant's Post-Trial Memorandum of Law at 24-25 (declining to propose remedies).
+If the parties, together with the Monitor, are unable to develop agreed-upon Immediate Reforms, the Court will order the parties to draft proposed revisions to specific policies and training materials, as the parties have already done quite effectively in Ligon.
+Indeed, the remedies proposed in Ligon may provide a useful model for some aspects of the Immediate Reforms.